 The cons of this .308 muzzle brake are that it doesn’t reduce the recoil as much as the competition.
 However, for the price, it performs well.

 Due to the small size, inexpensive price, and high durability, this is a great choice for hunting.
 You will hardly notice it on your rifle (until you shoot), and it will be able to withstand the elements.

 - Pin and weld your SBR.
 This muzzle brake can be used to make sure your SBR meets legal requirements while avoiding extra paperwork.

 - Size/weight.
 Relatively small muzzle brake.

 - Durability.
 Steel with a Melonite coating.

 As you can see, there are quite a few different options available for your .308 muzzle brake.
 While we have listed all of our favorites, there are still quite a few others out there, some of which are excellent options.

 We hope that this list has provided you a start point in your search for a .308 muzzle brake.
 At the very least, we hope that it has helped you identify the key features you need to keep in mind while you search.
 Some of these features may be: recoil reduction, size, durability, weight, and price.

-Identifying your specific use for the gun will also help to pick out which features are the most important.
-Once you know that, picking out a specific muzzle brake will be easy.
+Identifying your specific use for the rifle will also help to pick out which features are the most important.
+Once you know that, picking out a best 308 muzzle brake will be easy.
 Happy shooting!